A landlords guide to sitting tenants

 Do sitting tenants have rights?

 For example, if you have an assured shorthold tenancy (AST) in place, your tenant has the right to live in the property for a fixed period of time.
 This is usually between six and 12 months.
-If you don’t renew the agreement and your tenant stays on, the tenancy arrangement becomes something called a ‘periodic tenancy’.
+If you don’t renew the agreement and your tenant stays on, the tenancy arrangement becomes a ‘periodic tenancy’.
 Essentially, this changes the contract from a fixed term to a rolling monthly agreement.

 What are sitting tenants’ rights in Scotland?